 - Yoga, selflessness/egolessness, or unconditional peace and compassion, has nothing to do with what yoga asana poses or how many yoga asana poses we can perform, nor whether we can perform the yoga asana poses nicely or not, in a perfect correct physical alignment or not, nor how long we have been practicing yoga asana exercises, nor what type or style of yoga asana we are practicing, nor which school and teacher that we learn from, nor how much knowledge we know about the anatomy and physiology of the physical body, nor whether we know about the names of the yoga asana poses in Sanskrit or in any form of languages, nor about how we feel and how we look during and after performing the yoga asana exercises or poses, nor what type of benefits we are going to get from performing the yoga asana poses.

 - Sometimes we feel uncomfortable to do any physical activities simply because our body needs to take a break from any physical activities.
 Sometimes it’s because we didn’t have a good night sleep.
 Sometimes it’s because anxiety attack.
 Sometimes it’s because we have some breathing problems that we are not aware of.
 Sometimes it’s because we have indigestion.
-Sometimes it’s because our mind is disturbed by something.
+Sometimes it’s because our mind is disturbed or distracted by something.
 Sometimes it’s because of low energy level.
-Sometimes it’s because of intense rejection from the ego does not want to go through the purification process.
+Sometimes it’s because of intense rejection from the ego does not want to go through the purification process (physical, emotional and mental discomforts), or the ego is reluctant to perform certain movements or positions that the ego doesn’t like or doesn’t want to do (aversion).

 Teaching yoga is about allowing the yoga students to experience personally what they are experiencing in the present moment now, be aware of the reality in the present moment now, and not expecting the reality to be something that they think it should be, or the way that they like it to be.
 And how they feel or react in the present moment now, is impermanent.
 They might feel differently performing the same exercises or poses in the next practice.
-It is not about telling them how they should feel being in certain postures or poses, or what will the positions make us feel, nor telling everyone to anticipate or expect the same type of reactions in the body and mind towards particular exercises or yoga poses.
+It is not about telling them how they should feel being in certain postures or poses, or how will the positions make us feel, nor telling everyone to anticipate or expect the same type of reactions in the body and mind towards particular exercises or yoga poses.
 Some people might feel very uncomfortable, while some other might feel very comfortable being in the same position.
-And this is due to different states of the mind and different reactions coming from different types of physical body with different limitations towards the same position.
+And this is due to different states of the mind and different reactions coming from different types of physical body with different limitations towards the same position, and the limitation of the physical body will change.

 We can’t expect everyone to be comfortable in all the exercises or poses, at all time.
 We can’t expect ourselves to be comfortable in all the exercises or poses, at all time.
 There’s nothing wrong and it’s normal to experience discomforts from time to time physically, mentally and emotionally.
 This body and mind, this life existence is subject to impermanence.